SOFIA-USRA/sofia_redux/docs/manuals/hawc/users/software_description.rst

 -  Check the log for warnings about scans that may have been excluded from reduction or are of poor quality.

--  Display the final CRH image.
+-  Display the final scan map image.
 Check that no unusual artifacts appear (e.g. holes or "worms" caused by bad pixels that were not properly excluded from the scans).
-Try reducing the data with the *-fixjumps* option to see if these artifacts improve.
+Try reducing the data with the *fixjumps=True* option to see if these artifacts improve.

 -  Check that the map is not unusually large and does not include